shivamMg/blog/blog/content/posts/2022/table-driven-tests-go.md

 Working sample code for everything here can be found in this repo: [github.com/shivamMg/table-driven-tests-go](https://github.com/shivamMg/table-driven-tests-go).

 All tests shown here can be found in this file: [controller_test.go](https://github.com/shivamMg/table-driven-tests-go/blob/master/api/controller_test.go).

+Thank you [Avinash](https://avi.im/) for reviewing the post's draft.

 ---